New York LLC Articles of Organization: Everything You Need to Know

 If you have an LLC registered in a different state and wish to conduct business in New York, you'll need to register with the New York Department of State, Division of Corporations.
 Foreign LLCs are required to appoint a local registered agent for service of process.

 If you need help with adding with preparing New York LLC Articles of Organization, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.